International Journal of Sociologies and Anthropologies Science Reviews (IJSASR)

 Open Access Statement

-IJSASR is fully committed to the open dissemination of scholarly research.
-All articles published in the journal are freely available online upon publication, without subscription barriers or paywalls.
-Readers are permitted to read, download, copy, distribute, print, search, or link to the full texts of articles for lawful scholarly use.
+The International Journal of Sociologies and Anthropologies Science Reviews (IJSASR) is firmly committed to the principle of open and unrestricted access to scholarly research.
+All articles published in the journal are made available immediately upon publication, with no subscription fees, paywalls, or access barriers.
+Readers may freely read, download, copy, distribute, print, search, or link to the full text of articles, provided such use is lawful and properly attributed.

-The journal operates under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
-This license allows others to share published articles for non-commercial purposes, provided that the work is properly cited and remains unaltered.
+IJSASR publishes all content under the Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+This license permits the sharing of published articles for non-commercial purposes, provided that:

-By submitting to IJSASR, authors agree to these terms of publication and licensing.
+By submitting a manuscript to IJSASR, authors acknowledge and agree to the journal’s open access terms and licensing policies.

 Data Availability Statement